manucham/Daily-Organizer/README.md

 # Daily Organizer

 Daily Organizer is a warm, website-like daily planner for building a day that feels intentional.
-Create custom sections, add tasks, celebrate achievements, track daily income in a mini wallet, note improvements to focus on, and save every day for easy look-back.
+Create custom sections, add tasks, celebrate achievements, track income and expenses in a mini wallet, set yearly money goals, note improvements to focus on, and save every day for easy look-back.

 ## Highlights

 - Custom sections with quick-add ideas, color picker, and emoji picker
 - Task checkoffs with clean, focused layouts
 - Timeline for daily events
-- Daily Wallet to log income sources and totals (LKR)
+- Daily Wallet with income/expense tracking, yearly goals, and net totals (LKR)
 - Achievements board to celebrate wins with encouragement
 - Improvements focus prompt for growth-oriented reflection
 - Saved Days history with smooth delete confirmations